 Congratulations, you made it!

-This is the final lesson in the Beginner Guitar for Grownups Series.
+This is the final lesson in the Beginner Guitar for Adults Series.
 This is the end of our beginner journey together, but definitely not the end of your “learn guitar” adventure.

 Being able to play guitar is one of the greatest joys in my life, and I want to encourage you to continue to pursue playing guitar and nurture this seedling that you've planted.